David B. Kaplan: Recognition

+and the 2023 Caterina Tomassoni and Felice Pietro Chisesi Prize.

 Personal history

-Kaplan graduated from the Lakeside School in Seattle, WA in 1976.
+Kaplan graduated from the Lakeside School in Seattle, Washington, in 1976.
 He obtained his B.S. at Stanford University in 1980 under the supervision of Melvin Schwartz and Ph.D. in 1985 at Harvard University under the supervision of Howard Georgi.
-He was a Junior Fellow at the Harvard Society of Fellows from 1985 to 1988 and a member of the physics department at the University of California, San Diego from 1988 to 1993, before moving to the University of Washington in 1994.
+He was a junior fellow at the Harvard Society of Fellows from 1985 to 1988 and a member of the physics department at the University of California, San Diego from 1988 to 1993, before moving to the University of Washington in 1994.
 He was married to Ann Nelson, also a theoretical physicist, until her death in a hiking accident in August 2019.